Journal

 2- Less Responsiveness

-Reduce the amount of HTTP requests necessary to load the website, as this is another technique to increase website responsiveness.
-You can use a single CSS and JavaScript file to achieve this.
+Reduce the amount of HTTP requests necessary to load the website, as this is another technique to improve responsiveness.
+You can also remove unused scripts, compress images, and avoid loading heavy third-party tools before they are needed.

 3- Site Not Working